Luc-Rev/opentrons-secure-protocol/README.md

 Requires Python 3.10+.

 Works with Opentrons Flex (and simulation mode for OT-2).
 Authentication is file-based (JSON) → simple demo purpose.

-⚠️ For production, integrate with a secure system (e.g., database, hashed passwords, signed tokens).